UNCLAIMED PROPERTY ADMINISTRATION (UPA)

 Provide the original stock certificate(s) or an original statement.
 If you’re sending the original statement, make sure the statement clearly displays the amount of shares you’re attempting to recover.

-If the value of any individual property is $50,000.00 or more and claimant does not have the original instrument then the claimant must obtain a Bond of Indemnity.
-Bond of Indemnity is an indemnification agreement filed with a Surety Company.
+If the value of any individual property is $50,000.00 or more and claimant does not have the original instrument then claimant must obtain a Bond of Indemnity.
+Bond of Indemnity is an indemnification agreement filed with one of our approved Bonding Companies listed below. a Surety Company.
 An Indemnity bond will relieve the State of New Jersey from any liability if a superior claim should be made on the same property.
 For further instructions for obtaining a Bond of Indemnity please contact your assigned Claims Investigator.

 Your shares have been liquidated pursuant to NJSA 46:30B-72: